ogaseb/BoulderDash/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-But if you want to just play a game you can visit my webswite, link below.
+But if you want to just play a game you can visit link below.

 https://propanek.github.io/BoulderDash/